MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 - A Windows 11 device ([Windows for business](https://www.microsoft.com/windows/business))

 - The SMB server and client must be joined to an Active Directory domain or the client must have a local user account on the SMB server.
 The SMB server must have access to at least one domain controller for authentication, but no domain controller requires any internet access.
-We recommended using SMB over QUIC with Active Directory domains, however it isn't required.
+We recommended using SMB over QUIC with Active Directory domains however it isn't required.
 You can also use SMB over QUIC on a workgroup-joined server with local user credentials and NTLM.

-- Your server must be accessible to clients on it's public interface by adding a firewall allow rule for UDP/443 inbound.
+- Your server must be accessible to clients on it's public interface by adding a firewall allow rule to allow SMB over QUIC.
+By default SMB over QUIC uses UDP/443 inbound.
 Do **not** allow TCP/445 inbound to the file server.
+To learn about how to change the default port, see [Configure alternative SMB ports](smb-ports.md).

-The file server must have access to at least one domain controller for authentication, but no domain controller requires any internet access.
+- The file server must have access to at least one domain controller for authentication, but no domain controller requires any internet access.

 - Windows Admin Center (WAC) ([Homepage](https://aka.ms/windowsadmincenter))